 First Nations and Inuit Hope for Wellness Help Line

-Health Canada recently announced the launch of the First Nations and Inuit Hope for Wellness Help Line (1-855-242-3310), which is available 24-7.
+Health Canada recently launched the First Nations and Inuit Hope for Wellness Help Line (1-855-242-3310), which is available 24-7.
 The helpline provides immediate, culturally competent, telephone-based, crisis-intervention counselling to First Nations and Inuit people experiencing distress.
-All calls are answered in English or French by experienced crisis-intervention counsellors.
+All calls are answered in English or French by experienced crisis-intervention counselors.
 Callers can also ask if service is available in Cree, Ojibway and Inuktitut.

 National Centre for Truth and Reconciliation

 The National Centre for Truth and Reconciliation (NCTR) was created to preserve the memory of Canada’s Residential School system and legacy.
 Not just for a few years, but forever.